chanattan/Chanattan/README.md

-### Chanattan Sok
+## Chanattan Sok

+### About me

 I am a CS student at ENS Rennes,
-I mainly develop softwares and tools related to content creation.
+I mainly develop softwares and tools related to content creation to ease a content creator's life.\
-As you would notice, I am a deep enjoyer of the OOP philosphy.
+As you would notice, I am an adept of the OOP philosphy.